halitanildonmez/text-to-sql/README.md

 4. The model returns a SQL query + explanation as JSON
 5. The query is executed against DuckDB and results are displayed as a dataframe
 6. If execution fails, the error is fed back into the next prompt (up to 3 retries)
+7. A visualization agent decides what to visualize

 ---